michalis0/DataScience_and_MachineLearning/week5/readme.md

 - Visualizing the decision boundary of a simple classifier

 ### To Do
-Follow the notebook "" to learn how to build a complete classification pipeline from scratch.
+Follow the notebook "Classification_Logistic_Regession.ipynb" to learn how to build a complete classification pipeline from scratch.